Phil Scott's 9th Annual Award Winning

 Senator Scott, a candidate for Lieutenant Governor, created Wheels for Warmth in 2005 to raise funds for the Central Vermont Community Action Council's emergency and supplemental fuel assistance program.
-To date, volunteers and community members have raised nearly $100,000.
+To date, volunteers and community members have raised over $175,000.
 In addition raising funds for Central Vermonters in need, the program also prevents unwanted tires from ending up in our landfills, in our rivers or along roadsides.
 Wheels for Warmth accept donated tires individuals no longer need.
 Tires are then inspected by the Vermont Dept. of Motor Vehicles and sold for a maximum of $15.00 each.
 Tires that don't meet state inspection standards come off our highways and for $4.00 are recycled through Casella Waste Management.
 In 2009, Casella generously donated 100% of these funds to the home heating program.
 Over 9,000 tires have been recycled and another 6,000 tires have seen extended use since the program's inception.

 The Vermont Governor's Awards for Environmental Excellence were established in 1993 to honor Vermont individuals, organizations, institutions, public agencies, businesses, and industry using innovative approaches that reduce or eliminate the generation of pollutants and wastes at the source.
 Categories have been expanded since then to include other environmental leaders.
 To date, more than 100 award-winning efforts have been recognized.